Best Tv Streaming Apps for Android (2026)

 Which TV streaming app is best if I want to spend nothing?

-Start with Tubi, Pluto TV, or Peacock's free tier.
-All three give you real films and shows on Android with no subscription, just the occasional ad break.
+Start with Tubi and Pluto TV.
+Both give you real films and shows on Android with no subscription, just the occasional ad break.
 Plex is also worth adding for its free live channels.
-Between them you will rarely run out of something to watch.
+Note that Peacock no longer offers a free tier, so it is now paid only.
+Between the free apps you will rarely run out of something to watch.

 Can I download shows to watch offline on Android?